 Often door-to-door salespersons convince you into buying items which you do not want or cannot afford.
 You may wish to cancel your purchase after you have had more time to think about it.
-You may cancel your purchase within 10 days (as per the Fair Trading Act, 2000 section 31 (4)) after you receive a copy of the written sales contract if:
+You may cancel your purchase within 10 days (as per the CONSUMER PROTECTION ACT 2000 section 27) after you receive a copy of the written sales contract if:

 - Your purchase was more than $25;